braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/launching_canvas_flow.md

 Consider the [race conditions]({{site.baseurl}}/user_guide/engagement_tools/testing/race_conditions/) that may be occur before launching your Canvas.

-To enter your Canvas, users must be in the **Entry Audience** before the entry schedule occurs (whether that be scheduled at a specific time, or triggered by action-based or API-triggered event).
+To enter a Canvas, users must be in the entry audience before the entry schedule occurs regardless of whether the Canvas is scheduled, action-based, or API-triggered.

 ![][1]{: style="max-width:75%;"}

-Note that users who qualify for your entry audience after will not enter for Canvases that are action-based, API-triggered, or one-time-send Canvases.
+Note that users who qualify for your entry audience after the Canvas launches will not enter the Canvas.

+{% alert tip %}
+Check out [Entry schedule types]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/#step-2b-set-your-canvas-entry-schedule) for guidance and details for when to use scheduled, action-based, or API-triggered delivery for your Canvas!
+{% endalert %}

 ### Review entry audience filters

 In general, avoid configuring an action-based or API-triggered Canvas with the same trigger as the audience filter.
 For example, after a Canvas is launched, users who perform a specific action will be included in the entry audience, so there's no need to add the event as an audience filter.

-For more details on available segmentation filters to target your audience, check out [Segmentation Filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters).
+For more details on available segmentation filters to target your audience, see [Segmentation Filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters).

 ### Batch multiple API requests

 Make your requests in the same API call, rather than multiple calls, to confirm that the user profile is created or updated first.
-Check out [Using multiple endpoints]({{site.baseurl}}/user_guide/engagement_tools/testing/race_conditions/#using-multiple-api-endpoints) for more examples.
+Refer to [Using multiple endpoints]({{site.baseurl}}/user_guide/engagement_tools/testing/race_conditions/#using-multiple-api-endpoints) for more examples.

 ### Add a delay